sap-tutorials/sap-build-apps/tutorials/codejam-11-scan-barcode/codejam-11-scan-barcode.md

         ![Preview on EU10](3-preview-2a.png)

-4. Take the code and put enter it in the preview portal in SAP Build Apps.
+4. Take the code and enter it in the preview portal in SAP Build Apps.

     Press **Enter**.